Factbox: Sports events hit by the coronavirus epidemic

 RUGBY SEVENS

-- The Japanese Rugby Football Union said the April 25-26 Asia Sevens Invitational, which doubles as a test event for rugby sevens at the 2020 Olympics, had been canceled.
+* The Japanese Rugby Football Union said the April 25-26 Asia Sevens Invitational, which doubles as a test event for rugby sevens at the 2020 Olympics, had been cancelled.

-- The Singapore and Hong Kong legs of the World Rugby Sevens Series have been postponed from April to October.
+* The Australian Football League said the game between St Kilda Saints and Port Adelaide Power scheduled for May 31 in China had been moved out of the country.

 VOLLEYBALL